pivotal-legacy/osusume-java-spring/README.md

 `curl -i -X POST http://localhost:8080/session -H "content-type: application/json" -d '{"email":"name","password":"password"}'`

+(you will need to use an email and password combination in the database; refer to `sql/SampleData.sql`)

 Retrieve a list of restaurants (please replace `<token>` with a valid token):

 `curl http://localhost:8080/restaurants -H "Authorization: Bearer <token>" | jq .`